Knee Replacements

 What is a Knee Replacement?

 A knee replacement is a surgical procedure in which a damaged or diseased knee joint is replaced with an artificial joint, known as a prosthesis.
+During surgery the articular surface is removed and replaced, essentially re-surfacing your knee.
 This surgery is typically done to relieve severe pain and improve mobility, usually after a person has experienced long-term knee issues from conditions like osteoarthritis, rheumatoid arthritis, or significant injuries.

 The goal of the procedure is to reduce pain, improve function, and allow patients to resume daily activities with less discomfort.
 The replacement prosthesis is designed to mimic the natural movement of the knee joint, providing stability and support.